Anastasia-Labs/aiken-design-patterns/README.md

-This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemer` (which carries the list of input arguments and the list of expected outputs), makes sure provided inputs match the one's given to the validator through its redeemer, and returns the outputs (which are carried inside the withdrawal redeemer) so that you can safely use them.
+This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemer` (which carries the list of input arguments and the list of expected outputs), makes sure provided inputs match the ones given to the validator through its redeemer, and returns the outputs (which are carried inside the withdrawal redeemer) so that you can safely use them.